Welcome to the GovHack Handbook!

 The School of Data has a set of data visualization guidelines by Gregor Aisch that are worth a read.

-Lastly, Juice Analytics has good roundup at Data Storytelling: The Ultimate Collection of Resources.
+Lastly, Juice Analytics has a good roundup at Data Storytelling: The Ultimate Collection of Resources.

 Resources for inspiring